Hemingray-42 Glass Insulator Value & Identification Guide

 While Hemingray blue is beautiful, insulators in this common color won't fetch much.
 If you have a Hemingray-42 in a rarer color, such as deep green, it may be worth considerably more.
 Milk glass insulators are some of the most valuable because of their rarity.

-• An aqua Hemingray-42 with all drip points intact sold for about $28.
-It had a small chip on one side.
+• An aqua Hemingray-42 with all drip points intact sold for about $5.50.
+It had two small areas of wear on one side.

-• A clear Hemingray-42 without any chips or cracks was less desirable, selling for only two dollars.
+• A pair of two clear Hemingray-42 insulators without any chips or cracks was less desirable, selling for only two dollars.

 If you're considering expanding your collection or simply enjoy learning about this important part of telecommunications history, take a moment to read up on antique glass insulators.
-There are dozens of brands and many different styles and colors out there, making collecting insulators a fun and affordable hobby.
+There are dozens of brands and many different styles and colors, making collecting insulators a fun and affordable hobby.
+And if you've found an old insulator in a box in the garage, it doesn't hurt to learn more about it and its potential value.